djpdim/Code-Quiz/README.md

     * This will show when the time is up so user will reload the Quiz and start again from the beggining.

 ### Psuedo code:
-* When countdown starts, start quiz
+* When start quiz, start countdown
 * Start Quiz will be on appended page
 * Append the question: choices
 * When user selects the right answer, textcontent "Correct!"